arun-gg-1996/leetflow/README.md

 2. Make sure at least one day is checked
 3. If all days are unchecked, the extension defaults to all days

-### **Stats not updating when I edit in the editor**

-This was a bug in earlier versions.
-Make sure you have the latest version with live preview:

-1. Make any change (time, confidence, add/delete attempt)
-2. Stats should update **immediately** (before you save)
-3. If they don't, you might be on an old version — reload the extension

-### **Confidence stuck on "Auto" or wrong value**

-If you're editing an old attempt and the confidence dropdown doesn't seem right:

-1. The dropdown shows "Auto (suggestion)" if no manual override is set
-2. If you want to override, just select any other option
-3. If you want pure auto-calculation, keep "Auto" selected
-4. The "(suggestion)" text updates as you change time

-### **Popup doesn't refresh after editing**

-The latest version has auto-refresh!
-If your popup isn't updating:

-1. Make sure you have the updated `popup.js` and `dashboard.js`
-2. These files listen for storage changes and auto-refresh
-3. You should see "Problems updated in storage, refreshing popup..." in console
-4. If not, manually click "Refresh List" or close/reopen popup

 ---

 ## 📂 File Structure